OPINION / VIEWPOINT

 In the past, some observers described the DPP's policy of pursuing "Taiwan independence" as "boiling the frog in warm water," implying the subtle and gradual implementation of its objectives.
 However, unlike the approaches of the past, Lai is now adopting a more radical and overt strategy, as if he is stoking a fire to accelerate the process of "Taiwan independence."

-Lai’s boldness is largely due to his delusion that the Chinese mainland won’t take action for reunification.
-As if he does not understand that once the bottom line of the Anti-Secession Law is crossed, the Chinese mainland will inevitably adopt all necessary measures, including those that are not peaceful, as outlined in the law.
+Lai's boldness is largely due to his delusion that the Chinese mainland won't take action for reunification.
+It seems he does not understand that once the bottom line of the Anti-Secession Law is crossed, the Chinese mainland will inevitably adopt all necessary measures, including those that are not peaceful, as outlined in the law.
 When the possibility of peaceful reunification is lost, non-peaceful means will inevitably come into play; this is clearly stipulated in the legislation.

 In June, Chinese authorities issued a set of guidelines on imposing criminal punishments on die-hard "Taiwan independence" separatists for conducting or inciting secession, allowing a trial in absentia in relevant cases.
 It spells out clearly defined circumstances in which a small number of die-hard "Taiwan independence" separatists, through acts such as organizing, plotting or carrying out schemes of "de jure independence," or seeking independence by relying on foreign support or by force, should be held criminally responsible.
 In August, a spokesperson of the Taiwan Work Office of the Communist Party of China Central Committee announced sanctions on "Taiwan independence" die-hards on a Chinese mainland's list.